 Lehigh students, jazz faculty and local professional musicians perform contemporary big band jazz and funk from Fletcher Henderson to Thad Jones.
 Bill Warfield, director.

-The ensembles perform classic and contemporary jazz.
+The ensembles perform contemporary and traditional jazz.
 Bill Warfield, director.

 The Wind Ensemble explores the varied musical styles of the year 1968.
 Program will include the Pulitzer Prize-winning Music for Prague 1968 by Karel Husa.
 David Diggs, director.